ustcwsh/DNN_projects/README.md

   Architecture:
-    parameters.py         :  the repository of global parameters data.py               :  the repository of training and test sets train_model.py        :  train the neural network
+    parameters.py         :  the repository of global parameters data.py               :  the repository of training, validation and test sets train_model.py        :  train the neural network
-    run_trained_model.py  :  run the trained neural network
+    run_trained_model.py  :  run the pre-trained neural network
 ```